MSU announces parking changes ahead of Friday’s game

 The new changes this season include the following:

-- Cherry Lane parking is limited due to construction on the MSU Recreational Sports facility.
+- Cherry Lane parking is limited due to construction on the new MSU recreational sports facility.

 - General parking for tailgating is now $30.